 - thyroid eye disease

-In addition, Dr. Warden also provides Botox injections for blepharospasm (sustained, forced, involuntary closing of the eyelids) and hemi-facial spasm (involuntary twitching or contraction of the facial muscles on one side of the face).
+You may also receive Botox injections for blepharospasm (sustained, forced, involuntary closing of the eyelids) and hemi-facial spasm (involuntary twitching or contraction of the facial muscles on one side of the face).